zuyyina17/Diabetes-Gestational/README.md

 **Study Objective** : Developing Machine Learning model by Comparing some classification algorithms for detecting gestational diabetes with high recall to minimize miss treatment for patient

 In this study, I try to make some scenarios to compare the algorithms, here are the scenarios:
-- Modeling section is dividing into 2 steps, one for Imbalance Class and another one for Balance Class
+- Modeling and compare algorithms for Imbalance Class
+- Modeling and compare algorithms for Balance Class
-- For every step I compare every algorithm by evaluating the data on Train and Test set
+- Comparing the best algorithm from 2 scenarios above

 Here are the outline of this project and the insights found in every section: